 There are other things that you can try too.
 Companion planting can be used as a natural bug repellent and manual weeding can prevent you from ever having to use extra chemicals.

-It’s important to question everything that you’re doing in a garden and consider whether it is good for the environment or not.
+It’s important to question everything that you’re doing in a garden, from the materials you use to the type of plants you add that can attract bees, birds and wildlife or keep it away!
+Always consider whether anything you do in your garden is good for the environment or not.